Shegsdev/Banka/README.md

    Optionally, you can seed the database by running:
    `$ npm run migration:seed`

-   To drop the tables, run:
+   To drop the tables, run the following:
    `$ npm run migration:drop`

 #### Accessing the endpoints remotely via POSTMAN